NIGHT ON EARTH

 ‘Progressive’ inter-war international humanitarians ‘administered relief’ in ‘modern’ ways and used discourses similar to post-1945 relief and development agencies.
 Their programmes were undertaken in areas the protagonists of my story viewed as ‘under-developed’, ‘semi-civilised’ or ‘barbarous’.
 In areas where state sovereignty was conspicuously deficient, these institutions were tempted to ‘play God’ – literally to decide over life and death of civilian populations.
 The protagonists of my book imagined the thick line that went from the Baltic Sea and Poland to the Balkans (beyond which Bolshevik territory began) and continued farther east in Turkey, Syria and Palestine as the ‘faultlines of Western civilisation’.

-Focusing on ‘humanitarian’ programmes allows us to compare actors who did not define themselves as being primarily humanitarian; to engage with different conceptualisations of humanitarianism (and ‘humanitarian missions’); and to consider the emerging self-understanding of nascent humanitarian organisations.
+Focusing on their ‘humanitarian’ programmes I compare actors who did not define themselves as being primarily humanitarian; I engage with different conceptualisations of humanitarianism (and ‘humanitarian missions’); and I consider the emerging self-understanding of nascent humanitarian organisations.
 I use a transnational history approach based on a multi-archival research from European or American organisations or Western state archives.
 The book takes the perspective of the supply-side of humanitarian actions; it is not a history from the margins or a bottom up history.
 Still, it critically addresses the many silences of humanitarian organisations’ archives and the defective visions they produce by telling stories of ‘saved’ individuals, ignoring those of the masses of ‘drowned’ civilians.

 The work explores the meanings of international humanitarianism – which often blended secular and religious dimensions, imperialist impulses, and eugenic, racist or civilisational assumptions.
 Rather than merely condemning paternalism and colonial postures of the institutions under scrutiny, the book examines the interweaving of these dimensions with humanitarians’ ‘good intentions’ in given geographical areas from the late 1910s to the 1930s.
 I endeavour to find a historical explanation of how self-proclaimed responsibilities, individual or institutional motivations, manifested themselves in a variety of relief and re-constructive actions encompassing social engineering, often delusional, dimensions.